syncfusion-content/winui-docs/winui/Ribbon/Ribbon-QAT.md

 ![WinUI Ribbon QAT item removed](Ribbon-QAT-images/winui-ribbon-qat-item-removed.png)

-To remove the added Quick Access Toolbar (QAT) item, select the item in the right panel and select **Remove** button.
+QAT item can also be removed by using Customize window, just select the QAT item in the right panel and select `Remove`.

 ![WinUI Ribbon Items to QAT Customize Window](Ribbon-QAT-images/winui-ribbon-remove-qat-item.png)